easy-mock/easy-mock/README.md

 > If you're unable to deploy an **Easy Mock** service by yourself, the
 > [online service](https://easy-mock.com) is recommended.

-Easy Mock is a persistent service that generates mock data quickly and provids visualization view.
+Easy Mock is a persistent service that generates mock data quickly and provides visualization view.

 <p align="center">